-The Harvard Law School Environmental Policy Initiative applies rigorous legal analysis and creative problem-solving to 21st century environmental challenges.
+The Harvard Environmental Policy Initiative applies rigorous legal analysis and creative problem-solving to today’s environmental challenges.

 Making environmental and energy law more effective through governance design and strategic partnerships.

 We are currently working in three broad areas: Governance of Shale Oil and Gas Development; Clean Energy and the Constitution; and Clean Air Act Regulation of Greenhouse Gases.
 See “Learn More” at the bottom of the page for links to our work.

 Governance design is the art of making ideas work.
 A law is just words on paper if it doesn’t achieve stated goals or change with the times.
 We consider how a law operates in the “real world” – considering resource constraints, political trends, competing interests, and institutional inertia – and propose ways to succeed within that context.

 Rigorous Legal Analysis, Strengthened by Strategic Partnerships

 Environmental issues arise from the complex relationship between humans and the natural world.
 Environmental problems and their causes may be defined by resource limitations, poor health, poverty, market failures, or legal disincentives.
 To find innovative, long-lasting solutions to these problems, then, we need a multi-disciplinary approach.
 While we begin our analysis from a legal perspective, we partner with natural science, economics, public health, psychology, and technical experts to complement that analysis

 We also partner with stakeholders, to inform how we can translate our findings to reach and inspire diverse audiences.
 Decision-makers face competing demands and time constraints.
 Based on their needs, we may accompany our research with practical products such as checklists, workshops, draft regulatory text, podcasts, and tailored consulting services.